The Boy Friend (1971 film): MGM edits

 Russell wrote the cuts meant "all the relationships in the last reel became completely meaningless."

 He later claimed he should have cut the film "during the script stage but, determined to be faithful to the original show, I kept in everything!
 It was left to MGM, who financed the film, to do the job for me.
 A gorilla in boxing gloves wielding a pair of garden shears could have done a better job."

 Russell was just one of several directors during this time who complained of MGM and Aubrey recutting their films.

 Sandy Wilson said in a 1994 interview that he disliked the film.
 "I recognise some of the tunes.
 If it made a star out of Twiggy, well... but she's faded out long since.
 To give Russell his due, it didn't belong on the screen at all."

 Russell later wrote of the film in his 1994 memoirs The Lion Roars:

-Despite the big Busby Berkeley routines, the novelty value of the stage show, the great singing and dancing by the cast... plus the brilliant designs of Shirley Kingdon and Tony Walton, the film was a flop.
-The acting was too broad, the gags too laboured and the pacing too slow.
-I should have cut it during the script stage, but, determined to be faithful to the original show, I kept in everything!

 In 1987, a version of the film was released with the 25 minutes restored.

 Reception

 The film had simultaneous premieres in London and New York.
-The film had a debut premiere at the Fox Theater in Atlanta.
+The film had its Southeastern premiere at the Cherokee Theater in Atlanta.
 Models wore period fashions from the film on stage to introduce the film.
-Actress Susan Hayward made an appearance on stage during introductions.

 Box office

 In January 1972 the Los Angeles Times reported the film was "raking in big grosses already in New York and LA."
 In October 1972, Russell said "what the public wants is sex and violence, not family films.
 I made The Boy Friend and no one went to see it."
 However, by that stage the film had earned $3 million in the US.

 In June 1974 Jack Haley Jr of MGM said the film had made the studio "several hundreds of thousands of dollars" in profits.
 He put this down to the fact that the film only cost $2.2 million.
-"The property wasn't that expensive because it had a nice score but no hits.
-Twiggy was an international personality but other than her there were no major expenses for talent."
+"The property wasn't that expensive because it had a nice score, but no hits.
+Twiggy was an international personality, but other than her, there were no major expenses for talent."
 It also helped the film was made in England.
-Haley thought if it had been made in Hollywood "the cost would have run to more than $5 million on which MGM would have taken a good sized loss."
+Haley thought if it had been made in Hollywood, "the cost would have run to more than $5 million on which MGM would have taken a good sized loss."